 Data is stripped of all PHI and is then converted to FIHR HL7 format.
 PHI information is hashed and is stored at the partner’s site.
 Data is then encrypted and stored on Inkrypt’s decentralized anonymous cloud.
 The data storage is off-chain, encrypted in secure data vaults on the Inkrypt network.

 Translo utilizes a blockchain layer to manage identity and data access permissions.
-Using smart contracts, Translo can control data access on a granular level to enforce HIPPA compliance.
+Using smart contracts, Translo can control data access on a granular level to enforce HIPAA compliance.

 This provides an audit trail and ensures data is accessed in a permissioned manner.